conor19w/Binance-Futures-Trading-Bot/README.md

 candle_wick, fibMACD, EMA_cross, heikin_ashi_ema2 & heikin_ashi_ema
 * ```TP_SL_choice``` correspond to the type of SL/TP seen in the dropdowns in the GUI see below for adding custom ones.
 * ```SL_mult``` and ```TP_mult``` correspond to the numbers preceding the TP and SL choice dropdowns.
+* Choose the ```Interval``` you want to trade and the ```buffer``` of candlesticks your strategy will need this will be dependent on indicators you need to ensure you have a sufficient buffer, or you will get errors.
+* Buffer sizes should be about 5 times the length of your largest EMA.
+In TradingStrats.py you'll find all the strategies, taking ```tripleEMAStochasticRSIATR``` as an example:
+That strategy has a 50EMA as its largest EMA, so you need at least 250 candles.
+If you're trading the:
+  * 1m timeframe this would be 250 minutes buffer
+  * 3m timeframe would be 750 minutes buffer
+  * 5m timeframe would be 1250 minutes buffer
+  etc...
+(not sure that this is valid buffer input but you can convert these amounts to hours/ days)

 __Docker container creation__ (Recommended for anyone having issues running the bot):
 * Navigate to the project directory in your terminal window